 Authentication

-Authentication is the first step to be able to communicate with the Nexus API.
-In order to establish communication with the Nexus API you will have to create and use a Service Account.
-The steps below will show you how to create such an account to use to receive your authentication token.
-This token is used to allow access to all the subsequent API calls.
+Authentication is the first step to communicating with the Nexus API.
+To establish communication, you must create and use a Service Account.
+The steps below show you how to create a Service Account and generate an authentication token.
+You will use this token to authorize subsequent API calls.

-Once logged into Nexus, click on the Identity tab to switch to the Nexus Identity portal.
+After logging in to Nexus, click the Identity tab to switch to the Nexus Identity portal.

 Select Accounts in the side menu and create a new Service Account.

-Now that the Service Account has been created, find it in the account list and take note it has no roles linked to it to manage its access.
-Assign the appropriate role(s) to it by selecting Roles in the side menu, selecting a role, and adding the respective Service Account to the list of accounts assigned to the role.
-For more information on avaialble default roles or new customized roles, refer to the Knowledge base - Identity Account section.
+After the Service Account is created, find it in the account list and note that it has no roles assigned yet.
+Assign the appropriate role(s) by selecting Roles in the side menu, selecting a role, and adding the Service Account to the list of assigned accounts.
+For more information on available default roles or creating custom roles, refer to Knowledge base - Identity Account.

 NOTE

-A User Account requires certain permissions to be allowed to create a Service Account, and even then might need additional validation from a seperate User Account.
+A User Account needs specific permissions to create a Service Account, and additional validation from a separate User Account may also be required.

 Create an authentication token using your Service Account

-After creating your Service Account, you can now use it to create an authentication token.
-If you are not yet logged into Nexus, do so now, and as in the previous set of steps, and click on the Identity tab to switch to the Nexus Identity portal.
+After creating your Service Account, you can use it to generate an authentication token.
+If you are not logged in to Nexus yet, do so now, then click the Identity tab to switch to the Nexus Identity portal.

-Select Accounts in the side menu and search for your Service Account in the account list which you want to use to create the authentication token, keeping in mind the roles and permissions assigned to this Service Account.
+Select Accounts in the side menu and search for the Service Account you want to use.
+Make sure it has the appropriate roles and permissions.

-Request an authentication token by selecting the Manage API Keys option from the Actions dropdown for your Service Account.
-Enter an identifier and appropriate expiry date, and select the Generate button.
+Request an authentication token by selecting Manage API Keys from the Actions dropdown for your Service Account.
+Enter an identifier and a suitable expiry date, then select Generate.

 API endpoint URLs